ToyotaCRDL/mahos/docs_src/conf.rst

 Node name
 ---------

-The configuration of whole system (global conf) is a nested dictionary with string keys because TOML can effectively express that.
+The configuration of whole system (global conf) is structured as a dictionary with nested string keys.
+TOML can effectively express such data structure.
 The top-level key specifies the hostname, except following two special names:

 - ``global`` block is used to define global configurations (default configurations for all the nodes).